 - PGR7.6.1R [E18.1R] Where appropriate, PGRs may receive extra time or other assessment adjustments.
 In the case of viva voce examinations and progress review, these adjustments can be varied and wide ranging and must be discussed and agreed individually with the Graduate School in advance.

 Applicants and newly registered PGRs

 - The University encourages all applicants to disclose any disability and support needs they might have.
-Without this information we cannot offer you the appropriate information and support, eg about Disabled Students Allowance (DA), viva voce examination adjustments, 1:1 mentoring support, etc.
+Without this information, we cannot offer you the appropriate information and support, eg about Disabled Students Allowance (DSA), viva voce examination adjustments, one-to-one mentoring support, etc.

 - There are several confidential opportunities during the application and admissions process for prospective PGRs to disclose a disability.

-- If as a current PGR you have a disability, ongoing health condition or specific learning difficulty that you haven’t previously disclosed and you need support to help you undertake your research, or reasonable adjustments for a PGR progress milestone or other assessment, you can contact the Graduate School or make an appointment with a disability adviser in Disability Services.
-If you contact the Disability Service please ensure that you let them know you are a PGR.
+- If, as a current PGR you have a disability, ongoing health condition or specific learning difficulty that you have not previously disclosed, and you need support to help you undertake your research, or reasonable adjustments for a PGR progress milestone or other assessment, you can contact the Graduate School or make an appointment with a disability adviser in Disability Services.
+If you contact the Disability Service, please ensure that you let them know you are a PGR.

 - In addition, you may need support or reasonable adjustments specific to your PGR status, eg adjustments for viva voce examinations.
 You should contact the Graduate School about this.